DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v011/README.md

 ## Key Takeaway

-Version 11 marks the transition from static execution to adaptive and decision-based test behavior.
+Version 11 marks the transition from isolated adaptive behavior to a complete adaptive evaluation system.

-The system now reacts to user performance in real time, providing a more structured foundation for future diagnostics.
+The test now combines context evaluation and level progression, forming a coherent and scalable foundation for diagnostics.